justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_warprince.md

 #### Stance
-At 3rd level, you have masted a set of techniques that enhance your use of weapons.
+At 3rd level, you have mastered a set of techniques that enhance your use of weapons.
 Using a bonus action, you gain the benefits of a stance until the start of your next turn.

 * **Sky Piercing Stance**: Melee weapons you wield gain the _Reach_ tag.
 Ranged weapons you wield are not penalized for attacks made at long range.